AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ![](./media/AI-l12-1.png)

-1. Wait for your project created.
+1. Wait for your project to be created.

    >**Note**: If Explore and experiment prompted click on **Close**.